wicked-smart/Booking-API/docs.md

         - responses
             * 200 (**succesfully logged in**)
-                - returns csrfToken and sessionId which needs to passed with every endpoint sample response body :-
+                - returns csrfToken and sessionId which needs to passed with every endpoint.

+                sample response body :-
                     ```
                     {